Maury and Mount Olivet cemeteries are located on the south side of the James River, within an easy walk to Forest Hill Park.

-Maury Cemetery features two war memorials aligned on a bluff near the entrance from Maury Street.
-The first lists the names of “our heroes” who fell during World War I, and the second offers tribute to the “sons of south Richmond” who gave their lives during the fighting of World War II.
-There is also a small Confederate monument and flagpole raised by the United Daughters of the Confederacy in 1930.
+Maury Cemetery inaugurated official Memorial Day commemorations after 1910, and in 1930, the United Daughters of the Confederacy raised a small Confederate monument and flagpole there.
+Two larger war memorials are aligned on a bluff near the entrance from Maury Street; the first lists the names of “our heroes” who fell during World War I, and the second offers tribute to the “sons of south Richmond” who gave their lives during World War II.
+The American Legion apparently initiated or sponsored those memorials.

 For more information, see: